mttcrn/polimi-CSE-notes/Machine Learning.md

 #### Embedded methods
 The learning algorithm exploits its own variable selection techniques.

-We have already seen regularization approaches applied to linear models ([[Machine Learning#Ridge|Ridge regression]] and [[Machine Learning#Lasso|Lasso]]).
+We have already seen regularization approaches applied to linear models ([[Machine Learning#Ridge|Ridge]] and [[Machine Learning#Lasso|Lasso]]).
 Such methods shrink the parameters towards zero.
-This helps control the bias-variance trade-off: by penalizing large weights, **regularization reduces model variance** (overfitting to noise) at the cost of increasing bias (model flexibility is reduced).
+This helps control the bias-variance trade-off by penalizing large weights: **regularization reduces model variance** (overfitting to noise) at the cost of increasing bias (model flexibility is reduced).

 As for subset selection, for Ridge regression and Lasso we require a method to determine which of the models under consideration is best.
 So, we need a method for selecting the tuning **parameter $\lambda$.**
 **Cross-validation** provides a simple way to tackle this problem: